jtobin/jtobin.github.io/_posts/2016-10-17-simple-probabilistic-programming.md

 types and structured recursions and all that, but if you're reading this blog then you're probably in that camp anyway.

-I'll probably write a few more little articles like this this over time.
+I'll probably write a few more little articles like this over time.
 There are a ton of improvements that we can make to this basic setup - encoding [independence][indp], sampling via [MCMC][mcmc], etc. - and it might be fun to grow everything out piece by piece.